 “I always knew I had a knack for it.
 Decorating and designing interior and spaces was a pastime in my younger years, but I never sat down and tried to define what I did or why I did it.
 My father was an architect, but he left when I was three so I don’t have a story of me sitting on his lap, learning.
 It just came naturally, passionately.

 In Barcelona, for the renovation of our new home, I did a book complete with floor plan, drawings, mood boards, color scheme, materials, and all imaginable details.
-I submitted the book as my application for a drawing school, and was admitted without further ado.
-From there on I moved closer and closer to interior design, finishing my masters degree at the School of Design in Copenhagen.”
+I submitted the book as my application for Interior Design at the University in Barcelona, and was admitted after a long process of tests and drawing challenges.
+From there on I moved closer and closer to interior design, finishing my masters degree at the Royal Academy of Design in Copenhagen.”

 “I’ve always moved freely between industries.
 But with interior design I’ve found my shelf."

 – Natalia Sánchez Echevarria

 Every day is different.

 “Completely.
 It depends on the project of course, but I’ve also changed quite a bit over the course of the last year.”

 “I was the classic business owner involved in every single aspect of the company.
 HR, new business, all projects, development, sales, contracts and so on.
 Because it was natural for me to have a voice everywhere, I also got asked constantly about all sorts of things.
 I did not delegate enough and wanted to know about every part of every process.”

 “It was killing me.
 The alarm bell started to ring when I began making appointments without updating my calendar.
 After a couple of episodes where guests turned up in the office without me knowing it, let alone being prepared for it, I knew something had to change.”